otiisaac199/otiisaac199/README.md

 ### I am ✨ Oti Chinazaekpere Isaac✨,

-Passionate Front-End Developer with almost 2 years of experience building websites, web apps, creating and maintainng better codes .
+Passionate Frontend Developer with almost 2 years of experience building websites, web apps, creating and maintainng better codes .
 Eager to tackle more complex problems and find ways to maximize user efficiency.
 You can also find me on
 <a href="https://www.linkedin.com/in/chinaza-oti-a0252823a" rel="nofollow noreferrer">
   <img src="https://i.stack.imgur.com/gVE0j.png" alt="linkedin"> LinkedIn
 </a>, +2349018690304.